ChrisEssery/group-project/Portfolio/System_Implementation.md

 </div>

 With the MongoDB database working we then looked to create our data model.
 This was done using Mongoose which is a more straight-forward, schema-based solution of modelling our MongoDB database.
-Mongoose utilizes an object-orientated approach with the creation of an instance of a collection (equivalent to tables in relational databases).
+Mongoose utilises an object-orientated approach with the creation of an instance of a collection (equivalent to tables in relational databases).
 These created collections can then be referenced by the API to populate with the required information.
 This straightforward approach supports the production of the API and allows us to capture and send the data wherever needed for easy front-end use.

 ### Details of Implementation